 Alan Walker – Faded | Jazz Cover – Mumbai Raga Labs

-This is a great example of how the instructor can be featured.
+This is a great example of how the Creative Lead can be featured.
 He speaks very clearly about exactly what was the vision for the project, and what the advantage of that is for the kids.
-So it boosts the credibility of Raga Labs instructors and the point of the project.
+So it boosts the credibility of Raga Labs Creative Leads and the point of the project.

 Madhava Lokanam: Cleveland Raga Labs

 Check out how the interview section starts at around 4:00 with a montage of all performers saying Hi in quick succession.
 The rest of it is too long though!

 As advised by the YouTube India team to us – Often a good way to end the interview segment, or the video in general, is with the entire performing team coming together and saying ‘If you like this video please like and share it, and do subscribe to the Raga Labs channel to see many more amazing videos!’ – or something on those lines.
 Here are a few examples of it: